 *tripping–a major penalty in which one skater makes contact with another skater–intentional or not–in the no-contact zone below the knee, causing that skater to lose her balance and fall.

-*truck and trailer–a technique in which two teammates skate, one directly in front of the other, with the front (truck) pulling the back (trailer).
+truck and trailer–when two teammates skate, one directly in front of the other, with the front (truck) pulling the back (trailer).
 Can be an effective method of getting a jammer through a pack.

 *tw0 (2)–the blocker who plays the second position on the track.
 Often this blocker teams up with the pivot (1) to control the front of the pack.

-*wall–when two or more blockers skate side-by-side to create a multi-player block to contain another team’s player.
+wall–when two or more blockers skate side-by-side to create a multi-player block to contain another team’s player(s).

 *waterfall–when a set of two or more blockers rotate in a circular motion, sending one blocker after another to issue continuous hits to an opponent.
 This process is also known as recycling.